VallariAg/Blog/content/blog/scopeInJS/index.md

 Let's see functions like taking a snippet of code and wrapping it into a bubble (viz function).

 Why use functions?
 Discussing with scopes in mind, with functions you can "hide" variables and functions by enclosing them in a scope of a function.
 Why do we do that?
-- Because of a software design principle called *Principle of Least Privilege* (or Least Authority or Least Exposure), which says that you should expose oly what is minimally necessary and "hide"  everything else (i.e. abstraction).
+- Because of a software design principle called *Principle of Least Privilege* (or Least Authority or Least Exposure), which says that you should expose only what is minimally necessary and "hide"  everything else (i.e. abstraction).
-- Collision Avoidance: To avoid unintended collision between two different identifers with same name, made for different usages.
+- Collision Avoidance: To avoid unintended collision between two different identifiers with same name, made for different usages.
 Other ways to avoid collision are:

-    - Global namespaces:  Muliple libraries can have identifers that collide with each other so such libraies, typically will create a single unique variable declaration (like an object) and use it as *namespace* for that libary, where all functionalities are properites of that object.
+    - Global namespaces:  Multiple libraries can have identifiers that collide with each other so such libraries, typically, will create a single unique variable declaration (like an object) and use it as *namespace* for that library, where all functionalities are properties of that object.
         ```js
         var libary1 = {
             name: "libary1",